giffordlabcvr/Filoviridae-GLUE/README.md

 ## Usage

-For detailed instructions on how to use Filovirus-GLUE for comparative genomic analysis, please see the **[User Guide](https://github.com/giffordlabcvr/Filovirus-GLUE/wiki/Navigating-and-Querying)**.
+For detailed instructions on how to use Filovirus-GLUE for comparative genomic analysis, please see the **[GLUE website](http://glue-tools.cvr.gla.ac.uk/)**.

 ## Data Sources